Massage therapists know the body of their patient,

 This workshop is a great experience for body-workers and therapists that have not yet encountered the world of contact improvisation and is also a wonderful opportunity for contact improvisers to meet another quieter side of this beautiful dance.

-Tom Goldhand is a dancer and performance artist in the field of improvisation and contact improvisation, and a certified body therapist (Ilan Lev method)
+Tom Goldhand is a dancer, teacher and performance artist in the field of improvisation and contact improvisation, and a certified body therapist (Ilan Lev method)

 Price – 60 Euro